mkherman/HRS-logL/README.rst

 * ``-ext {extension}`` for the output file name extension (default is .fits)

 The output is a .fits file containing the full log-likelihood map for that set of observations.
-Fair warning, the file can be very large (> 10 GB) depending on your parameter ranges and stepsizes.
+Fair warning, the file can be pretty large (> 1 GB) depending on your parameter ranges and stepsizes.